nschonni/healthvault-docs/healthvault/scenarios/remote-monitoring.md

 Action Plan APIs
 ----------------
-Action Plan APIs lets HealthVault partners improve engagement between providers and patients by allowing providers to create, assign and update care plans for their patients.
+Action Plan APIs let HealthVault partners improve engagement between providers and patients by allowing providers to create, assign and update care plans for their patients.
 Patients follow the care plans and track their adherence by leveraging one of many supported apps and devices.
 Providers can monitor patient adherence to the tasks in their plans as well as progress towards broader health goals.

 ### Creating, assigning, and updating Action Plans